GomezDerek/auto-deployment/README.md

 Solution
 --------
-This custom script ~~will automate~~ automates deployment.
+This custom script automates deployment.

-Directory paths and API paths ~~will be~~ are stored in a file so *they only have to be written once.*
+Directory paths and API paths are stored in a file so *they only have to be written once.*

-After paths are set, simply running `bash deploy.sh` ~~will execute~~ executes deployment steps 1, 2, & 3.
+After paths are set, simply running `bash deploy.sh` executes deployment steps 1, 2, & 3.

 YEEEEHAWWWWWW